Skip to content

 There are different ways to discover Gozo Island.
 Of course, the option you choose depends on your budget, preferences and what you want to get out of your visit.
 With this in mind, various modes of transport to consider:

 Whether you’re spending the day in Gozo or the weekend, you’ll surely need some good tips when it comes to food.
-Luckily, Gozo is full of restaurants which serve great food and traditional Gozitan cuisine!
+Luckily, Gozo is full of great restaurants which serve great food and traditional Gozitan cuisine!

 Tmun is located in Mġarr, a few minutes from the Gozo ferry terminal.
 This is a Michelin restaurant renowned for its wide selection of fish and seafood dishes.
 You’ll be shown daily fresh catches before you order.